philips-software/protractor-junit-xml-plugin/README.md

 appendToFile: If set to true, it will append xml data to the bottom of the file instead of creating a new file or overwriting the file.
 This can not be true if uniqueName or uniqueFolder is set to true.
 Default is false

-uniqueFolder: If set to true, it will create a new directory for each time the test suite is run.
+uniqueFolderPerExection: Default is false.
+If set to true, it will create a new directory for each time the test suite is run though it creates a one line(very small) file resultDirName.txt where it will store the directory name

 captureSapphireWebAppContextVar(Default is false): If set to true, it will look for a global object `sapphireWebAppConfig` in the app and capture the properties like appName, appVersion etc from it to a metadata file that this plugin will generate for each run(in addition to testresults xml file).
 The idea is to capture all the runtime info related to the test results.